 5. Supervise and evaluate.
 Once controls are in place and have been communicated, you can manage the CRM by evaluating the effectiveness of the controls.
 Ensure lessons learned are incorporated to make the process better.

-A company can incorporate these processes to improve job safety for workers and to protect company assets.
+Incorporate these processes to improve job safety for workers and to protect company assets.